yassinebk/application-tracker/README.md

 npm run dev
 ```

-The `YOUR_EMAIL` variable is necessary to make sure only you can access the website.
+The `MY_EMAIL` variable is necessary to make sure only you can access the website.

 ## Contribution Guidelines